littleroot/blog/_pages/translate bind to do.md

 Let's define some types and functions we can use for illustration.

 The code is adapted from the Haskell Wikibook[^1], § 32.3.
-(It is free, and I heartily recommend it compared to learnyouahaskell.com if you're looking for a starter book.)
+(It is free, and I heartily recommend it compared to learnyouahaskell.com as a starter book.)

 ```hs
 type Board = Int -- represents current game configuration